 What is a First-Year Seminar?

-University seminar courses are small classes (usually with 30 students) designed to give students the opportunity to discuss and research topics of interest in a core subject area.
+University seminar courses are small classes (a maximum of 30 students) designed to give students the opportunity to discuss and research topics of interest in a core subject area.
 Most university students are in their third or fourth year of study before they have the opportunity to take seminar courses.
-As a Carleton BA student, you are provided with this experience at the first-year level through enrolment in your First-Year Seminar (FYSM).
+As a first year student, you are provided with this experience at the first-year level through enrollment in your First-Year Seminar (FYSM).
 First-Year Seminar instructors are committed to teaching and mentoring first-year students as they make the transition into university life.
-FYSM instructors incorporate their own research interests in to the course material, enriching the experience for both the instructor and the student.
+FYSM instructors incorporate their own research interests into the course material, enriching the experience for both the instructor and the student.

 The FYSM Difference

 Besides giving first-year students a small classroom experience with no more than 30 students, First-Year Seminars (FYSMs) also function to help first-year students achieve specific goals.
 All FYSMs offer:

 - close analysis of texts, theories, etc., (not just rote memorization of texts written for first-year courses),

 - a culminating project (providing a transition to upper-year work),

 - consultation and advising by the instructor in terms of course issues as well as the first-year experience, more generally.